ABL is listed as “Applicant permitted to operate as a temporary help agency. Clients are permitted to use its services.”

 What do we know?

-Beginning January 1, 2024, THA’s (temporary help agencies) and Recruiters will be required to hold a license to operate in Ontario.
+Beginning January 1, 2024, THA’s (temporary help agencies) and Recruiters were required to hold a license to operate in Ontario.

-As long as applications are made before January 1, 2024, there is a transitional rule:
+As long as applications were made before January 1, 2024, these businesses can continue to operate under a transitional rule.

 The ministry will maintain a website that will include: